Skip Navigation

 Introduction

 Venlo is a city in the north of the Dutch province of Limburg.
-The old center lies on the east side of the river Meuse.
-Besides the town of Venlo itself, there are other towns and villages that belong to the territory: Blerick (on the westside of the river), Tegelen and Belfeld (south of Venlo), and by 2010, the towns of Arcen and Velden will become part of Venlo.
+The old centre lies on the east side of the river Meuse (Maas).
+Besides the town of Venlo itself, there are other towns and villages that belong to the territory: Blerick (on the westside of the river), Tegelen and Belfeld (south of Venlo), and since January 1, 2010, the towns of Arcen, Lomm and Velden, to the north also are a part of Venlo.
+The city itself has around 35.000 inhabitans.

 Venlo has a tradition as a logistical port.
 Railways, roads, and the river, make Venlo a perfect gateway for all trade leaving the Netherlands towards Germany.